 This vulnerability allows hackers to control the robot system to video chat with children without parental consent.
-Not only that, the risks associated with the application of this robot system also open up other dangers, such as the child's personal information including name, gender, age and even geographic location can be stolen.
+Not only that, the risks associated with the application of this robot system also open up other dangers, such as the personal information of children including name, gender, age and even geographic location can be stolen.

-Smart toys could become targets of hackers
+Smart toys can become targets of hacker attacks

-During the setup phase, parents are instructed to connect the robot to their mobile device via Wi-Fi, after which they provide the child’s name and age to the device.
-However, Kaspersky experts discovered a worrying security issue: the Application Programming Interface that requests child information lacks an authentication feature, while this is an important check to confirm who is allowed to access the user’s network resources.
+During the setup phase, parents are instructed to connect the robot to their mobile device via Wi-Fi, after which they provide the child's name and age to the device.
+However, Kaspersky experts discovered a worrying security issue: the Application Programming Interface (API) that requests child information lacks an authentication feature, while this is an important check to confirm who is allowed to access the user's network resources.

-“When buying smart toys, it is important to consider not only their entertainment and educational value, but also their safety and security features,” said Nikolay Frolov, senior security researcher at Kaspersky ICS CERT.
-“While there is a general perception that higher prices mean better security, it is important to note that even the most expensive smart toys are not completely immune to vulnerabilities that attackers can exploit.
-Therefore, parents should carefully read toy reviews, keep smart devices updated with the latest versions, and closely monitor their children’s play activities.”
+Nikolay Frolov, senior security researcher at Kaspersky ICS CERT, commented: "When buying smart toys, it is important to consider not only their entertainment and educational value, but also their safety and security features.
+While there is a general perception that higher prices mean better security, it is important to note that even the most expensive smart toys are not completely immune to vulnerabilities that attackers can exploit.
+Therefore, parents should carefully read toy reviews, always update smart devices to the latest versions and closely monitor their children's play activities."

 Source link